30-Day Inpatient Addiction Treatment

 The admissions process often begins with some questions about how you’ll choose to pay for treatment and whether you plan to use health insurance.

 If you have health insurance, it’s important to find a treatment provider within your care network.
-Laguna Treatment Hospital is in-network with many private insurers such as Anthem Blue Cross and Kaiser Permanente.
+Laguna Treatment Center is in-network with many private insurers, such as Aetna, Anthem Blue Cross, Cigna, and Kaiser Permanente.

 You can learn more about what your specific plan covers and whether it is accepted at our facility by filling out this confidential .